satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 captures the entire history of review activity, one can refer to or cite any stage of this evolving article for the purpose of capturing the ideas and concepts embodied at that stage or quantifying their significance over time.
+END HERE?

-And because of this explicit linked history, one could reassess whether the reason for attributioreference to this article still holds as the article evolves.
+And because of this explicit linked history, one could reassess whether the reason for attribution reference to this article still holds as the article evolves.

 Despite the advantages of our proposed open review process and the